Robert694/CoordToPixel/README.md

 # CoordToPixel
- Convert game coordinates to image pixel coordinates
+ A C# library for converting game coordinates to image pixel coordinates

 The example project converts ArcheAge coordinates.
 Given a `Configuration.ini` contents of: